cienciadedatosysalud/atlas-farmacia/README.md

 # Open your web browser at http://localhost:3000.
 ```

-## Run the analysis of variations in the consumption of antibiotics.
+## 2-Run the analysis of variations in the consumption of antibiotics.
 Follow the steps below.
   1. Map your data in the "MAP DATA" tab.
   2. If everything has worked well, in the "RUN ANALYSIS" tab, select the project "Variaciones en el consumo de antibióticos por ZBS (y CCAA)" and select the script "**antibioticos_report.qmd**"
   3. Go to the "OUTPUTS" tab and download the results.

-## Run the analysis of variations in the consumption of opioids.
+## 3-Run the analysis of variations in the consumption of opioids.
 Follow the steps below.
   1. Map your data in the "MAP DATA" tab.
   2. If everything has worked well, in the "RUN ANALYSIS" tab, select the project "Variaciones en el consumo de opioides por ZBS (y CCAA)" and select the script "**opioides_report.qmd**"